sailfish009/openstructure/modules/mol/base/doc/entity.rst

     Atom index (starting at 0) within entity.

+    :type: int

+  .. attribute:: hash_code

+    A unique identifier for this atom.
+Note that a deep copy of an entity (see :meth:`EntityHandle.Copy`) will have atoms with differing identifiers.
+    Shallow copies of the entity preserve the identifier.
+Atom views on a handle have different identifiers, but the atom view handles (see :attr:`AtomView.handle`) have the same identifier.

+    :type: int

   .. method:: FindBondToAtom(other_atom)

     Finds and returns the bond formed between this atom and `other_atom`.
 If no